 While The Dave Clark Five continued to achieve palpable success through 1966, they managed to generate just one more significant hit in the States thereafter.
-Their last top ten single in the US, a phenomenal cover of Marv Johnson’s 1959 classic, “You Got What it Takes,” was released in late April 1967, skirting the psychedelic singles that would then dominate just the subsequent Summer of Love.
+Their last top ten single in the US, a phenomenal cover of Marv Johnson’s 1959 classic, “You Got What it Takes,” was released in April 1967, skirting the psychedelic singles that would then dominate just the subsequent Summer of Love.
 Although the band continued to have modest success in the UK for a spell, by 1970, they quietly disbanded.
 The proverbial one-trick pony, the band had exhausted their unique musical template and didn’t – couldn’t – reinvent themselves as the Beatles did so with album after album.
 Let’s be honest, you didn’t turn to the DC Five to figure out the mysteries of life as you did when you listened to the Fab Four, the Moody Blues, or Pink Floyd.
-Ultimately, their music just made you feel better at the time.
-In retrospect, that was not a bad legacy to maintain.
+In the end, their music just made you feel better at the time.